Luodian/main-page-preview/src/content/note/dllm.md

     2. **Parallel Decoding**

         The issue under consideration concerns MDLLM when more than one token is unmasked during each denoising step.
-My own experiments show that setting the number of unmasked tokens to one per step generally produces the best results—although inference is then the slowest.
+Our experiments show that setting the number of unmasked tokens to one per step generally produces the best results—although inference is then the slowest.
 When the number of tokens unmasked per step is increased, evaluation performance degrades accordingly.

-        The figure below reports my results for LLaDA-Instruct [1] on GSM8K with 5-shot prompting.
+        The figure below reports our results for LLaDA-Instruct [1] on GSM8K with 5-shot prompting.
 The number of tokens unmasked at each step is given by $\text{gen\_length} / \text{diff\_steps}$, where “**gen_length”** is the maximum generation length and “**diff_steps”** is the total number of denoising steps.
 It is evident that accuracy drops substantially as the number of tokens unmasked at each step increases.

         ![image.png](DLM_images/image3.png)

 - ***Relative to a standard autoregressive (AR) model, training an MDLLM model appears to be appreciably more complex***

-    Because I have not yet had the opportunity to conduct large-scale training myself, I draw on the most recent findings of an arxiv paper[3], whose experiments are built on equivalent objectives between **AO-AR** models and **MDLLM** [4].
+    Because we have not yet had the opportunity to conduct large-scale training ourselves, we draw on the most recent findings of an arxiv paper[3], whose experiments are built on equivalent objectives between **AO-AR** models and **MDLLM** [4].
 A direct head-to-head comparison between AR and MDLLM would confound architectural effects: AR models are almost always implemented in a *decoder-only* form, whereas MDLLM is *encoder-only*.
 The authors therefore begin by contrasting an **AO-AR** model with a conventional **AR** model, since both can share the same decoder-only architecture and the AO-AR training objective is equivalent to that of MDLLM [4].
 By simply juxtaposing the training losses of, for example, AO-AR and a baseline AR model, one can gauge the relative ease or difficulty of training MDLLM versus AR models.

     1. **Left panel**